ansible/ansible/docsite/rst/playbooks_variables.rst

 reasons.
 If you have a long FQDN, *inventory_hostname_short* also contains the part up to the first period, without the rest of the domain.

+*play_hosts* is available as a list of hostnames that are in scope for the current play.
+This may be useful for filling out templates with multiple hostnames or for injecting the list into the rules for a load balancer.

 Don't worry about any of this unless you think you need it.
 You'll know when you do.

 Also available, *inventory_dir* is the pathname of the directory holding Ansible's inventory host file, *inventory_file* is the pathname and the filename pointing to the Ansible's inventory host file.